MellonScholarlyCommunication/OAI-Bridge/README.md

 many recent uploaded/changed records.

 ```
-yarn oai:biblio
+yarn oai:radboud
 ```

-Run an orchestrator on a the files in `in/` requesting processing it with the `rules/sendNotification.n3` rule file.
+Run an orchestrator on a the files in `in/` requesting processing it with the `rules/offerCitationExtraction.n3` rule file.
 This rule request sending a notification to an LDN inbox.

 ```